 Chemical Dependency Counselor

 Responsible for providing evaluation, counseling and therapeutic services to chemically dependent patients/families.
 The Chemical Dependency Counselor makes recommendations for treatment and acts as a liaison and patient/family advocate with the treatment network.
 The counselor supports the patient/family throughout treatment, maintains open communication with referral sources, patients/families and assists the patient/family to work towards positive outcomes.
 The counselor coordinates the patient’s care with the interdisciplinary treatment team.
 The patients served are adults.

-Completion of an approved counselor’s training course of at least one year, or two-year AA degree in the human service field.
+Education Completion of an approved counselor’s training course of at least one year, or two-year AA degree in the human service field.
 Two years experience in a structured, supervised treatment setting may be substituted for the education requirement.

 Qualifications/Experience Must be certified as a substance abuse, or alcoholism or chemical dependency counselor by IBC (or equivalent in another state that has reciprocity with Iowa) or be certification eligible.
 If chemically dependent or co-dependent, must have two years sobriety from mood altering chemicals and be actively participating in AA, NA or Al-Anon.
 See Website for full description